andywimmer/ansible-grav/README.md

 ### Run playbook

-1.  `$ ansible-playbook provisions.yml`
+*   `$ ansible-playbook provisions.yml`

-2. You will **not** be prompted to continue

-3. Installation will proceed

 # Post-installation

-1. Assuming you have configured your DNS to point to your target machine, use your browser to navigate to your FQDN - otherwise use your target's IP address.
+1. Navigate to FQDN or IP.

-2. The Grav Admin will prompt you to create an admin user.
+2. Grav Admin will prompt you to create an admin user.
 Fill out the form and continue to the dashboard.

 3. The dashboard my display purple bar(s) indicating update(s) to Grav and/or Plugins are available.
 Ensure Grav update is applied before attempting to update Plugins via Dashboard > Plugins > Update All Plugins.